 This won’t only make the holiday season go by more smoothly, it will also help you keep shoppers happier.

-How can integrated payment processor help you get through the holiday season?
+How can an integrated payment processor help you get through the holiday season?

 - The chance of errors is minimized drastically.
 Your POS takes care of capturing the transaction and saves it.
 Why is this valuable?
 It makes register reconciliation easier at the end of day and provides one centralized source of reporting.
 It will give you more financial visibility into your business and keep your accountants happy.